 If you do find your cat clawing the no-no places, clap your hands or throw a soft toy for him to chase so he’s distracted.
 Because your cat must scratch somewhere, have appropriate scratching alternatives available to guide him to those “good” scratching places and away from the no-no spots (see below).

 Trimming your cat’s nails regularly renders them relatively harmless.
 You can take your cat to a groomer or learn to do it yourself at home.
 If you’ve never trimmed a cat’s nails before, ask your veterinarian to show you exactly where to cut.

 You can also put nail caps over your cat’s front claws to make them harmless to the objects in your home.
 You can put them on your cat at home or have your veterinarian or groomer do it for you.
 Nail caps last about six weeks and come in many fun colors, too.

 A place central to the household’s action is ideal, especially if it’s a place where you tend to be.
-If you tuck scratching pads away from everyone, your cat won’t go out of his way to find and use them.
+Tucking scratching pads away from everyone won’t stop cat scratching because your cat won’t go out of his way to find and use them.

 When he chooses the scratching post over your sofa, give him praise and a yummy treat to make it a memorable positive experience.

 Should you find him scratching your sofa or carpet, gently guide him to the “good” scratching spots and give him a treat.
 Bribery works, and he’ll soon get the idea that he gets a reward when he uses the pads and posts instead of the sofa.